 Use The Internet

 12.1 trillion Sheets of paper are used by American offices every year.
-A massive chunk of this paper Is used for in-office communication and back up data.
-The practice of communication of sending paper reminders and notices is old and simply inefficient.
+A massive chunk of this paper Is used for in-office communication and backup data.
+The practice of communication by sending paper reminders and notices is old and simply inefficient.
 Why on earth would anyone use an office circular anymore?
-Sending a quick message through an IM service, a centralized office communication system, not only is it faster and efficient, you’ll be saving HEAPS of paper.
+Sending a quick message through an IM service, a centralized office communication system, not only is faster and more efficient, you’ll be saving HEAPS of paper.

 Stop Taking Receipts